 These vanilla and orange flavors work so much better for me in cookie form and now I cant get enough of them.
 Plus, they are crispy on the outside and chewy on the inside – everything I want in a perfect cookie!

-Fresh Orange: You’ll need a fresh orange for this recipe.
+- Fresh Orange: You’ll need one fresh orange for this recipe.
 Using both the juice and the zest really gives the strong orange flavor you need for this cookie.
 However, you can substitute orange extract but only use 1 tsp.

 How to Make Orange Cookies